-The two main costs you will need to cover at university are your tuition fees and living/study costs.
-It is important to explore your funding options before you start your course to ensure you have funds to cover these.
+It is important to explore your funding options before you start your course to ensure you have funds to cover the costs of University.

-This information and the supporting pages are for students whose home is in England, the EU/EEA or Switzerland and who will be studying at the University of Westminster.
-It will not normally be relevant for International students and students with a Tier 4 (General) visa.
+This information and the supporting pages are for students whose home is in England, are British Citizens and have either Indefinite Leave to Remain, or have been granted pre-settled or settled status under the EU Settlement scheme, and who will be studying at the University of Westminster.
+It will not normally be relevant for International students and students with a Student Visa.

 Student Finance England (SFE) provide funding for undergraduate study.
 You must meet their eligibility rules to qualify.
-It’s important you check the rules and apply for your funding early to ensure you are assessed before you start your course.
+Apply for your funding early to ensure you are assessed before you start your course.

 If your home is in another part of the UK, visit one of these websites:

-Eligible full-time students starting a course in September 2017 or later can apply for an SFE Tuition Fee loan, a Maintenance Loan for living costs and additional grants for dependent children or dependent adults.
+Full-time students starting a course in September 2021 or later can apply for an SFE Tuition Fee loan, a Maintenance Loan for living costs and additional grants for dependent children or dependent adults.

-Eligible full-time and part-time students may also be entitled to an SFE grant called the Disabled Students' Allowance to help with additional study needs.
+Full-time and part-time students may also be entitled to an SFE non-repayable grant called the Disabled Students' Allowance to help with additional study needs.

 Quick eligibility check

 If any of the following apply to you we recommend you contact Student Advice before you start your course to discuss your eligibility to receive SFE funding:

 - I already hold a degree level qualification (see the information below)